PwtanSG/cicd-react-app/README.md

 Jenkins server will be host on AWS EC2.

 ### AWS EC2
 AWS EC2 is use to host the Jenkins server.
-Create AWS resource using the cloudformation template in the aws folder.
+Create AWS EC2 resource using the cloudformation template in the aws folder.

 ### Running script.sh
 Access EC2 via SSH, execute script.sh to install Java, Jenkins, Git, AWS CLI, nodes, npm on EC2.

-### Login and setup Jenkins server
+### Setup Jenkins server
-- Default Jenkins url will be EC2 http://ec2publicIpAddress:8080 \
+- Default Jenkins url will be EC2 http://ec2publicIpAddress:8080
-- login with admin password and complete the first time installation.
+- Login with admin password and complete the first time installation.
-- Create a new item, pipeline, Triggers - GitHub hook trigger for GITScm polling \
+- Create a new item, pipeline, Triggers - GitHub hook trigger for GITScm polling
-- reference Jenkins file for pipeline script (code checkout, install dependencies, build and deploy to S3) \
+- Pipeline script - reference Jenkinsfile
+    1. code checkout
+    2. install dependencies
+    3. build and
+    4. deploy to S3
-- install Jenkins plugin "github integration" \
+- Install Jenkins plugin "github integration"

-## Github webhook
+## Setup Github webhook
-- Login your github account \
+- Login your github account
-- goto code repo -> setting \
+- goto code repo -> setting
-- Webhooks Add web Payload URL -> http://ec2publicIpAddress:8080/github-webhook/ \
+- Webhooks Add web Payload URL -> http://ec2publicIpAddress:8080/github-webhook/
-- Webhooks Content type set to Application/json \
+- Webhooks Content type set to Application/json

+## Setup AWS CLI
+- IAM role must be created for this use
+- Configure aws CLI
+- Create a .aws folder in /var/lib/jenkins
+- Add 2 files, configure and credentials in .aws folder

+## Usage
+- Update code and push to Github repo.
+- Jenkins will be trigger to deploy new frontend build to S3 bucket